CUBRID/cubrid-testtools/doc/ha_repl_guide.md

 	>Note: If there are failed cases, the cases and results will also be backuped into .tar.gz.

 	**Test case dumped data**

-	The result of test case is generated to the same path with test case.
+	The dumped data of every test case is generated to the same path with test case.
 	```
 	cd ~/with_online
 	$ ls -l